UPDATE: Jan 28 2020 – Below is the full 110 minute event. If you don’t have that time you can watch our 20 Minute Highlight Reel HERE.

-We will be live streaming the Alberta “Fair Deal Panel” Airdrie Town Hall on January 27th at 6:30pm, on this page.
+This is the full uncut 110 minutes of Alberta “Fair Deal Panel” Airdrie Town Hall from January 27th at 6:30pm:

 On Thursday, January 27th, 2020, Premier Jason Kenney’s “Fair Deal Panel” will hold a public town hall in Airdrie at the Town & Country Centre from 6:30pm – 8:30pm, to hear feedback on various ideas for how Alberta can secure a stronger and more equitable arrangement within Canada.
 Preston Manning, Donna Kennedy-Glans, Drew Barnes and several other prominent Albertans are serving as panel members.